 Our Carbon Management Plan commits the RAU to a 34% decrease in CO2 by 2020, which was signed off by the Governing Council.
 To achieve this we have invested in a range of renewables on campus, including a 500kW biomass boiler powering all lecture blocks and our new accommodation blocks.
 This is fuelled by locally sourced woodchip and has reduced the University’s carbon footprint by over 100t/CO2 per year.
 We were fortunate to benefit from a grant to support this from the South West Regional Development Agency which was delivered by Regen SW.
 We also have a number of solar photovoltaic arrays, rainwater harvesting systems and air source heat pumps.
 Our building developments incorporate energy efficiency measures such as LED lighting and natural ventilation.
 Residential carbon emissions made up 26% of our total emissions in 2015/16.

 To help you travel to the University and the local area we provide a free shuttle bus for all students.
-This operates throughout the day and services go to Cirencester and our farm at Harnhill.
+This operates throughout the day and services go to Cirencester and the John Oldacre Rural Innovation Centre at Harnhill Manor Farm.
 We also organise events such as free bike servicing, cycle training and second-hand bike sales.

 Waste and recycling

 We have put in a number of initiatives to reduce our waste production and reuse and recycle as much as possible.
 If living on campus you will be provided with mixed recycling bins in your bedrooms and glass recycling facilities in communal areas.
 We also arrange British Red Cross and Food Bank collections at the end of term to reduce waste whilst benefiting the community.